FacetWP uses a few different JS objects to store and handle data on the front-end. They’re each described below.

 Set a facet value and trigger a refresh

-Get the currently selected facet’s name or type
+Get the currently active facet’s name or type

-This example shows how to get the currently selected facet’s name or type:
+The following example shows how to get the active facet’s name or type within the facetwp-refresh event:

 How to use custom PHP code?